-- As a general rule, exempt employees at CGB work 40 hours per week.
+- 1. As a general rule, exempt employees at CGB work 40 hours per week.
 However, these employees are expected to work the number of hours necessary to get the job done.
 There are some occasions that require an exempt employee to work a significant number of extra hours in addition to the normal work schedule.
-This does not include the extra hour or two a manager might work to complete normal work assignments in a normally scheduled workday. - The exempt employee must receive written authorization in advance to work extra time by the President and/or his designee in order to record the extra hours as compensatory time.
+This does not include the extra hour or two a manager might work to complete normal work assignments in a normally scheduled workday. - 1-2.
+(CII) The Senior Management Team is defined as those exempt employees with a direct reporting relationship to the President and are at a level of Director or above. - 2.3.
+The exempt employee must receive written authorization in advance to work extra time by the President and/or his designee in order to record the extra hours as compensatory time.
 The authorization must include the employee's name and outline the reason(s) for compensatory time.
-Proof of advance authorization must be retained in the employee's personnel file for audit purposes. - 3.
-The amount of extra time worked must be significant in terms of total and duration and occur on weekends or state holidays. - 4.
-Extra time worked must be completed at an approved work location. - 5.
-Compensatory time shall not accumulate by omitting lunch hours or other changes that do not extend the exempt employee's normal workday. - 6.
-Compensatory time shall not accumulate for travel or commuting purposes. - 7.
+Proof of advance authorization must be retained for audit purposes. - 3.4.
+The amount of extra time worked must be significant in terms of total and duration and occur on weekends or state holidays. - 4.5.
+Extra time worked must be completed at an approved work location. - 5-6.
+Compensatory time shall not accumulate by omitting lunch hours or other changes that do not extend the exempt employee's normal workday. - 6-7.
+Compensatory time shall not accumulate for travel or commuting purposes.
+7-8.
 The number of extra hours worked and the compensatory time taken must be recorded on the appropriate time sheet and maintained by CGB.
-In no case shall an exempt employee be permitted to take compensatory time before it is earned. - 8.
+In no case shall an exempt employee be permitted to take compensatory time before it is earned. - 8-9.
 All compensatory time earned January 1 through June 30 will expire on December 31 of the same year, and compensatory time earned July 1 through December 31 will expire on June 30 of the following year.
 All compensatory time balances will be set to zero on these dates.
-Any time not used by these dates will not be available. - 9.
-In no event will compensatory time be used as the basis for additional compensation and shall not be paid as a lump sum at termination of employment. - 10.
+Any time not used by these dates will not be available. - 9-10.
+In no event will compensatory time be used as the basis for additional compensation and shall not be paid as a lump sum at termination of employment.
+40-11.
 No more than 8 hours can be earned in a twenty-four hour period.